zenirc/zenircbot/docs/services.rst

     release of feature/cool_stuff started on staging-04

 To the channel specified in the config.
+It is written in `Node.js`_.

 Weblistener
 -----------

 .. _weblistener:

-This is a service that passes along post data to the web_in channel in redis.
+This is a service that passes along post data to the `web_in` channel in redis.
+It is written in `Node.js`_.

 Weechat
 -------